shivannis/xandr-docs-public/xandr-docs/articles/yield-analytics-ui/yield-analytics-7-17.md

 ---
 title : Yield Analytics 7.17
-description : Learn about the option to "Update All" datasets, when there are multiple datasets in reports.
-ms.date : 10/28/2023
-ms.custom : yield-analytics-ui
+description : Learn how to "Update All" datasets, when there are multiple datasets in reports. ms.date : 10/28/2023 ms.custom : yield-analytics-ui